Non-perturbative Analysis of Various Mass Generation by Gluonic Dressing Effect with the Schwinger-Dyson Formalism in QCD

-We now describe the SD equation for the scalar diquark, as shown in Fig.~\ref{fig:sd_d}.
 For the self-energy diagram, we include the first order of the coupling $\alpha_s$ at the one-loop level, like the improved ladder QCD~\cite{Miransky199402,Higashijima1984,Aoki1990,Kugo1992}.
 Note however that, due to the iterative calculation, this formalism includes infinite order of the coupling $\alpha_s$ and describes non-perturbative effects.
-Basically, we use the same framework as the single quark case, which is discussed in the previous section such as the running coupling and parameters, for the scalar diquark case.
-It is notable that we can use the same form of the running coupling for quark/gluon coupling even for the scalar diquark/gluon~\cite{Marinho2007,Salam1978}.
-The origin of the running coupling comes from the renormalization-group analysis.
-In the heavy mass limit of interacting particles, the interaction depends on only color.
-Since the scalar diquark corresponds to the antiquark in the color group, we may use same form of the running coupling even for the scalar diquark case.
-The SD equation for the scalar diquark is diagrammatically expressed as Fig.~\ref{fig:sd_d} and is written by
+It is also notable that the same form of the running coupling for the quark/gluon coupling can be used even for the scalar diquark/gluon~\cite{Marinho2007,Salam1978}.
+(In particular, in the heavy mass limit of colored particles, the QCD interaction depends only on their color.)
+Since the scalar diquark corresponds to an antiquark in terms of the color representation, we may use the same form of the running coupling even for the scalar diquark case.
+Then, the SD equation for the scalar diquark is diagrammatically expressed as Fig.~\ref{fig:sd_d} and is written by

-The second term corresponds to the 4-point interaction term and the third term is the 3-point interaction term in Fig.~\ref{fig:sd_d}.
-Here, we do not consider the wave functional renormalization, since the diquark is confined in a hadron and do not produce any physical quantities.
-The physical quantities will be discussed in the color singlet state such as heavy baryons, which is our future work.